ANL-CEEESA/LLEPE/docs/_source/index.rst

-.. reeps documentation master file, created by Titus Quah sphinx-quickstart on Tue Jun  9 10:13:23 2020.
+..
+LLEPE: Liquid-Liquid Equilibrium Parameter Estimator Copyright (C) 2020, UChicago Argonne, LLC.
+All rights reserved.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Released under the modified BSD license.
+See LICENSE for more details.

-Welcome to llepe's docs! - the Liquid-Liquid Extraction Parameter Estimator
+Welcome to LLEPE's docs! - the Liquid-Liquid Extraction Parameter Estimator
 ===========================================================================
 LLEPE is a package for thermodynamic parameter estimation for liquid-liquid extraction modeling